 There are many hotels in and around Gambier (here).

 You will be notified throughout the summer of many important pieces of information vital to your Kenyon orientation experience sent by various media.
 Your housing information will be mailed to you in mid-July, and thus some students may receive this packet before others.
 Your roommate will be matched to you based on your answers on your housing form.
+We do not allow students to request roommates as we like to pair people together based on their interests and living habits so that they can get to know new people.

 Students are able to contact their roommate in many ways—via Facebook, snail mail, or email.
 To find your roommate’s email, log into your Kenyon email and compose a draft.
 The entire Kenyon directory is available to you so you should easily be able to find his or her name and send an email.

-You will first meet with your advisor in a group with your UCC and fellow advisees (each advisor is assigned to four or five first-year students).
+You will first meet with your advisor in a group with fellow advisees (each advisor is assigned to four or five new students).
 Your advisor will suggest courses in your field of interest and will help you to understand the process of registration as well.
 You also will learn more about your advisor’s role throughout the year.
 You then will meet individually with your advisor to choose a series of classes for which to register.
 To prepare for this meeting, you should browse the searchable schedule and come with ideas of which classes you would like to take.
 However, don’t be afraid to be flexible and to think about new options which your advisor may suggest.

 This function of the Kenyon website allows you to research and mark courses you may be interested in taking during your years at Kenyon.
 It allows you to make potential schedules and begin to consider your academic track while you’re at Kenyon.